-HGHS usually has a large number of flute players and are short of brass players.
-Players are needed to learn the following instruments: bassoon, bass clarinet, baritone saxophone, tenor saxophone, oboe, French horn, trombone, euphonium, tuba, viola and double bass.
+HGHS usually has a large number of flute, clarinet, violin and percussion players and are short of brass players.
+Players are needed to learn the following instruments: bassoon, french horn, tuba, euphonium, double bass, cello, trombone, baritone saxophone, tenor saxophone and viola.
 Please indicate on your expression of interest form (see Google Form link above) if you are interested in playing any of these much needed instruments.
-All of these instruments except viola can be hired from the school.
+All of these instruments, except viola, can be hired from the school.
 The hire fee is \$250 plus a \$300 refundable deposit.
 Some of our most in need instruments can be hired free of charge (excluding the refundable deposit) for the first year.
-An instrument usage fee of \$45 will be charged to all keyboard and percussion players for the maintenance of the instruments used at school.
+An instrument usage fee of \$50 will be charged to all keyboard, electric guitar, electric bass and percussion players for the maintenance of the instruments used at school.